AlexEidt/EE475/weekly_update/week7.md

 ## Recap
-This week we continued working on the integrating the hardware with the app and be ready for further testing.
+This week we continued working on the integrating the hardware with the app and getting ready for further testing.

 ### Individual Contributions
-Everyone worked on the project status presentation.
 Here are some individual contributions for this week:

-- **Alex**: updating the app UI based on feedback and prepping everything for bluetooth integration.
+- **Alex**: Updating the app UI based on feedback and prepping everything for Bluetooth integration.
-- **Edward**: worked on testing lower power mode through interrupt, wrote weekly update.
+- **Edward**: Worked on testing lower power mode through interrupt, wrote weekly update.
 - **Peter**: Bluetooth integration tests.
-- **Sunny**: started developing persistent storage for app.
+- **Sunny**: Started developing persistent storage for app.

 ## To-Do
-- reading amd processing the Beacon packages
+- Reading and processing the Bluetooth packets for communication between the app and bottle
-- testing the interrupt features
+- Testing the interrupt features
-- further implementing the app
+- Further implementing the app backend